kingdido999/Front-end-Developer-Interview-Questions/README.md

 `null` is a variable that is defined to have a null value, which is an object.

 * What is a closure, and how/why would you use one?

+A closure is a function that remembers the environment in which they were created.
+The environment consists of any local variables that were in-scope at the time that the closure was created.
+A closure lets you associate some data (the environment) with a function that operates on that data.

+Use cases:
+- Use a closure anywhere that you might normally use an object with only a single method.
+- Emulate private methods using closures, which is also known as the module pattern.

 * What's a typical use case for anonymous functions?

+- The function is only ever called in one place.
+- Inline functions that can access variables in the parent scopes.
+- Closure.

 * How do you organize your code? (module pattern, classical inheritance?)
 * What's the difference between host objects and native objects?